gritzkoo/golang-health-checker/README.md

 *__Simple__*: will return a "fully functional" string and with this, you can check if your application is online and responding without any integration check

-*__Detailed__*: will return a detailed status for any integration configuration informed on the integrations just like in the examples below
+*__Detailed__*: will return a detailed status for any integration configuration informed on the integrations, just like in the examples below

 ## How to install